Ayushgupta015/Human-Resource-Management-System/README.md

-Developed a Human Resource Management System (HRMS) using Core Java.
-The application was designed to manage employee data, including personal information, payroll, attendance, and performance evaluations.
-Implemented features like user authentication, role-based access control, and data encryption for secure handling of sensitive information
+## Human Resource Mangement System
+- Designed and developed a comprehensive HRMS using Core Java.
+- Utilized OOPs concepts, multithreading, and exception handling.
+- Integrated with MySQL databases.
+- Ensured scalability, security, and maintainability.